jack17529/gin-graphql-api/README.md

 # gin-graphql-api
-•	Constructed a high performance GraphQL server using Gin framework that stores video database using MySQL.
+•	Constructed a high performance GraphQL API using Gin framework that stores video database using MySQL.
 •	Crafted mutations and queries for the server and modeled a caching service using Redis.
 The main advantage of using graphql is that is provides more control of the query to the clients as they can get what the need and nothing more.